jr0senblum/jwalk/README.md

 a JSON structure.

-* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a structure
+* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a new structure
 * ``jwalk:get(Path, Obj)``, ``jwalk:get(Path, Obj, Default)``  - Return the
-value from Obj, at the specificed Path, or undefined or Default
+Value from Obj, at the specificed Path, or undefined or Default
-* ``jwalk:set(Path, Obj, Val)`` - Set a value in an Object, at the specified path, and return the new structure
+* ``jwalk:set(Path, Obj, Value)`` - Set a Value in an Object, at the specified Path, and return the new structure
-* ``jwalk:set_p(Path, Obj, Val)`` - Set a value in an Object, at the specified path, creating intermediate nodes as necessary and returning the new strcuture
+* ``jwalk:set_p(Path, Obj, Value)`` - Set a Value in an Object, at the specified Path, creating intermediate nodes as necessary and returning the new strcuture

 ##Paths
 Paths into JSON Objects are expressed using a tuple of Path elements, a